 Written by Richard Emmott, Head of Retail, UK- attune

 When was the last time you did some serious shopping IRL (in real life)?
 If the answer is not recently, you’re not alone.
-Currently 75% of men and 63% of women are more likely to browse a webroom than a showroom.
-This shift in consumption behaviour will continue as digital matures and connectedness makes shopping online ever more convenient.
+Currently 75% of men and 63% of women are more likely to browse a web-room than a showroom.
+This shift in consumption behaviour will continue as digital matures and contentedness makes shopping online ever more convenient.
 Forrester Research projects that the shift to online will impact more than half of all sales in the next five years.

-Although today few fashion and lifestyle companies are prepared to give consumers the type of future-proof digital experience that will ultimately revolutionise online shopping, this situation is starting to change and quickly.
+Although today few fashion and lifestyle companies are prepared to give consumers the type of future-proof digital experience that will ultimately revolutionize online shopping, this situation is starting to change and quickly.
 Forward-thinking companies have already started implementing processes and technologies to deliver a fully personalised experience over all sales channels - a strategy we call omni-commerce.

-Consuming at the speed of desire
+Consuming at the Speed of Desire

 These companies are investing in omni-commerce because it enables the kind of experience that most consumers want when they shop online.
 Just think of what you would want when browsing your favourite retailer.
 Omni-commerce is about delivering consumption at the speed of desire.
 It is about knowing individual customers and anticipating their needs.

 It spans the entire customer-engagement process from browsing to buying, ordering, and delivery (or click and collect) to returning anywhere.
 It is seamless, simple, fast, and informed by data derived from each customer’s unique needs and requirements.